glassoboe/Spiri_Public/README.md

 - Control Spiri in the simulator by a joystick.

+- Send goals and access the sensors using the API and ROS

 The code has been tested on ROS Hydro and Ubuntu 12.04

 ## System Requirements